buy diazepam without prescription

 - Exclusive jurisdiction, which means only workers’ compensation organizations provide workers’ compensation insurance.

-These principles are a historic compromise in which employers fund the workers’ compensation system, and injured workers in turn surrender their right to sue their employer for their injury.tramadol online pharmacy
+These principles are a historic compromise in which employers fund the workers’ compensation system, and injured workers in turn surrender their right to sue their employer for their injury.soma online no prescription

 See ‘About Workers’ Compensation‘ for further information on the history of workers’ compensation, including more information on the Meredith principles.

 Workers’ Compensation Boards/Commissions (WCBs) are funded by employers (not by government).
 Employers are charged a certain dollar amount per $100 of payroll.
 This amount is known as the “assessment rate” or “premium” (for more information, see here).buy valium online

 Not all employers pay into workers’ compensation; this depends on each province/territory’s legislation.
 (For more information on worker coverage – see here)buy ativan without prescription

 The money collected from employers goes into a fund, generally known as the Accident Fund.
 In general, monies from this fund go toward:

 - providing wage loss benefits to workers injured on the job who are unable to work due to a work injury;

 - providing medical aid and rehabilitation to workers injured on the job; and

 - the general administration of the Workers’ Compensation Board/Commission.